When we think of how to prepare chili, most of us think of making it on the stovetop.

 Once you get the combination you prefer, mix all your ingredients in an iron pot and place it directly on your smoker.
 Cook uncovered for 2 ½ hours stirring occasionally.
 Then add beans (optional) and continue cooking an additional hour.

-Once the chili is thoroughly cooked, you can serve it with your favorite toppings like shredded cheese, lime wedges, sour cream and more.
+Once the chili, like this beef & pork one, is thoroughly cooked, you can serve it with your favorite toppings like shredded cheese, lime wedges, sour cream and more.

 Chili is a comfort food that is terrific on a cold winter’s night.
 Smoking it can elevate the taste giving it that added special something.